gojoychain/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a specific wallet.
+This endpoint retrieves a specific balance.

 ### HTTP Request